Wisconsin Highway 42: History

 Prior to WIS 42, WIS 17 connected Kenosha to Sister Bay from 1917 to 1930.

 WIS 42's current iteration began in 1930 as a route that almost entirely paralleled Lake Michigan from Pleasant Prairie to Algoma including Milwaukee and eventually reaching Sister Bay along its current routing including Sturgeon Bay.
 Prior to 1956 WIS 42 passed through the communities of Meeme, Spring Valley, and Newtonburg, these communities are now bypassed.
-However, WIS 32 replaced WIS 42 from Pleasant Prairie to Howards Grove in a move to commemorate the 32nd Division in 1951-52.
+However, WIS 32 replaced WIS 42 from Pleasant Prairie to Howards Grove in a move to commemorate the 32nd Division in 1951–52.
 WIS 42 along with WIS 57, formerly crossed over the Sturgeon Bay Bridge in Sturgeon Bay from 1931 to 1978, now following a southeast bypass of the city to alleviate congestion should the latter be cut off.
 The business route continues to cross over the historic bridge and the newer girder bridge built in 2008.

 A meteorite 14 ft in circumference struck 4+1/2 mi north of Carlsville, Wisconsin.
 The bottom was 8 ft below ground and the top was 2 mi above the surface.
 Most of it was crushed and used for the road which is now WIS 42 between Sturgeon Bay and Egg Harbor.

-In 1988, WIS 42 was designated as part of the Great Lakes Circle Tour Lake Michigan Branch along with I-43 and WIS 57, including a privately designated tourist route from Manitowoc to Sturgeon Bay known as the Wisconsin Schooner Coast, due to the amount of schooners that sank off the Lake Michigan especially along the two cities.
+In 1988, WIS 42 was designated as part of the Great Lakes Circle Tour Lake Michigan Branch along with I-43 and WIS 57, including a privately designated tourist route from Manitowoc to Sturgeon Bay known as the Wisconsin Schooner Coast, due to the number of schooners that sank off the Lake Michigan especially along the two cities.
 Despite not being designated as a named highway, many locals refer to this stretch of highway as the Schooner Coast.

 Highways around Manitowoc changed during September 2022, including the relocation of WIS 42 back onto its original alignment in the city and the reversion of 8th and 10th streets into two-way roads.
 Because of this, WIS 42's designation was removed from I-43.